JoshDoody/joshdoody.github.io/_posts/2019-10-11-site-reliability-engineer-salary-negotiation.md

 This is your chance to make your case on your own behalf in writing so that the approvers see it.
 The alternative is that your recruiter offers a half-hearted summary of you as a candidate, and chances are they will not make your case as well as you’ll make your own case.

+#### <a name="positioning-how" class="below-nav">How to use positioning to bolster your case for your counter offer

 As an SRE, a major component of your case should be that you have specialized as an SRE—there are many software engineers, but very few have pursued SRE.
 Most companies have relatively few SREs and finding good, experienced SREs is difficult.

+In three or four sentences, write down why *you* are a uniquely valuable candidate for this role.
+How are you specifically going to make their team better when you join it?
+How will you help them meet their goals and overcome their challenges using your skillset and experience?

+For each sentence try to include two things:

+1. The skill or experience you'll use to augment their team.
+2. How that skill will help them meet their team goals or overcome challenges.

+For example, here's how you might position yourself as an experienced SRE who won't need any hand-holding to get up to speed on a team working on large-scale distributed systems:

+1. "I have more than seven years of experience designing, analyzing, and solving problems with large-scale distributed systems..."
+2. "...so I can immediately get to work on [project or challenge they're having] with very little ramp-up."

+That's a simple example, but if the hiring manager is struggling to solve big problems in that sort of system, you are reminding them that you can start solving that problem for them *now*—not after six months of ramp-up and training.

+That will encourage them to accomodate your counter offer the best they can since they know they can get help immediately if they can just persuade you to join their team.

 #### <a name="self-promotion" class="below-nav">This is uncomfortable for most engineers

 There’s a good chance your reaction to “you have to make your own case” was something like “I don’t like self-promotion” or “I’m not comfortable talking about myself”.
 This is a common reaction.

-You are the best-qualified person to advocate for you.
-Your recruiter or hiring manager will not only understand, but they will *appreciate* that you are thinking about your skillset and experience as they pertain to the business needs of the company.
+**You are the best-qualified person to advocate for you.** Your recruiter or hiring manager will not only understand, but they will *appreciate* that you are thinking about your skillset and experience as they pertain to the business needs of the company.
 SREs who understand and care about achieving business objectives are more valuable and useful than those who don’t.

 ### <a name="counter-offer-email" class="below-nav">Send your counter offer in an email